Formaldehyde: Chronic inhalation

 Concerns are associated with chronic (long-term) exposure by inhalation as may happen from thermal or chemical decomposition of formaldehyde-based resins and the production of formaldehyde resulting from the combustion of a variety of organic compounds (for example, exhaust gases).
 As formaldehyde resins are used in many construction materials, it is one of the more common indoor air pollutants.
 At concentrations above 0.1 ppm in air, formaldehyde can irritate the eyes and mucous membranes.
 Formaldehyde inhaled at this concentration may cause headaches, a burning sensation in the throat, and difficulty breathing, and can trigger or aggravate asthma symptoms.

-The CDC considers formaldehyde as a systemic poison.
-Formaldehyde poisoning can cause permanent changes in the nervous system's functions.
+The CDC considers formaldehyde a systemic poison.
+Formaldehyde poisoning can permanently cause adverse changes in the nervous system's functioning, "such as increased prevalence of headache, depression, mood changes, insomnia, irritability, attention deficit, and impairment of dexterity, memory, and equilibrium".

 A 1988 Canadian study of houses with urea-formaldehyde foam insulation found that formaldehyde levels as low as 0.046 ppm were positively correlated with eye and nasal irritation.
 A 2009 review of studies has shown a strong association between exposure to formaldehyde and the development of childhood asthma.

 A theory was proposed for the carcinogenesis of formaldehyde in 1978.
 In 1987 the United States Environmental Protection Agency (EPA) classified it as a probable human carcinogen, and after more studies the WHO International Agency for Research on Cancer (IARC) in 1995 also classified it as a probable human carcinogen.
 Further information and evaluation of all known data led the IARC to reclassify formaldehyde as a known human carcinogen associated with nasal sinus cancer and nasopharyngeal cancer.
 Studies in 2009 and 2010 have also shown a positive correlation between exposure to formaldehyde and the development of leukemia, particularly myeloid leukemia.
-Nasopharyngeal and sinonasal cancers are relatively rare, with a combined annual incidence in the United States of < 4,000 cases.
+Nasopharyngeal and sinonasal cancers are relatively rare, with a combined annual incidence in the United States of less than 4,000 cases.
 About 30,000 cases of myeloid leukemia occur in the United States each year.
 Some evidence suggests that workplace exposure to formaldehyde contributes to sinonasal cancers.
 Professionals exposed to formaldehyde in their occupation, such as funeral industry workers and embalmers, showed an increased risk of leukemia and brain cancer compared with the general population.
 Other factors are important in determining individual risk for the development of leukemia or nasopharyngeal cancer.
 In yeast, formaldehyde is found to perturb pathways for DNA repair and cell cycle.

-In the residential environment, formaldehyde exposure comes from a number of routes; formaldehyde can be emitted by treated wood products, such as plywood or particle board, but it is produced by paints, varnishes, floor finishes, and cigarette smoking as well.
-In July 2016, the U.S. EPA released a prepublication version of its final rule on Formaldehyde Emission Standards for Composite Wood Products.
+In the residential environment, formaldehyde exposure comes from a number of routes: formaldehyde can be emitted by treated wood products, such as plywood or particle board, but it is also produced by paints, varnishes, floor finishes, and cigarette smoking.
+In July 2016, the US EPA released a prepublication version of its final rule on Formaldehyde Emission Standards for Composite Wood Products.
 These new rules impact manufacturers, importers, distributors, and retailers of products containing composite wood, including fiberboard, particleboard, and various laminated products, who must comply with more stringent record-keeping and labeling requirements.